-9.2.1.
-The System Administration and Institutions shall ensure user access is managed by establishing procedures for granting accounts, managing
+- 9.2.1.
+The System Administration and Institutions shall ensure user access is managed with established procedures related to account creation, monitoring, control, and removal, including but not limited to: Authorization, approval for access by data owners, acknowledgment of user responsibilities, managing passwords, periodic access reviews, and prompt removal of access during role change or termination. - 9.2.2.

-- passwords, regular review of accounts and associated privileges, and reviewing accounts immediately upon change of employment status. - 9.2.2.
 User access to information and information resources shall be restricted according to the principle of Least Privilege. - 9.2.3.
 User behavior, activities, or the use of computing devices to access institutional networks must not compromise the security of users, information, or information resources. - 9.2.4.
 Institutional or external networks must not be used to compromise the identity of or impersonate individuals or information resources. - 9.2.5.
 Privileged access to information resources shall be only be granted as required by business need or job duties. - 9.2.6.
 Privileged access will be granted in accordance with the principle of Least Privilege. - 9.2.7.
 Privileged access will be granted and maintained in accordance with the UNT System Information Ownership Guide. - 9.2.8.
 Privileged access to information resources will not be granted unless explicitly authorized by the Information Owners or their delegates. - 9.2.9.
 The duration of privileged access shall not last longer than needed to perform functional job duties. - 9.2.10.
-Privileged access rights will be assigned to a different user ID than those used for regular day-to-day activities. - 9.2.11.
+Privileged access rights will be assigned to a different user ID than those used for regular day-to-day activities.

+- 9.2.11.
 Users with privileged access rights must have the appropriate skills and knowledge to maintain the confidentiality, integrity, and availability of the information resources for which they are granted access.
 Users with privileged access rights must certify their skills and knowledge to maintain privileged access. - 9.2.12.
 The use of default privileged accounts should be avoided.
 If it is necessary to use accounts of this nature, compensating controls must be employed to ensure the security of the information resources. - 9.2.13.
-The immediate supervisor of an employee, whose employment status changes, shall notify the Information Owners about the change as soon as possible.
+The immediate supervisor of an employee, whose employment status changes, shall notify the Information Owners about the change as soon as possible. - 9.2.14.

-9.2.14.
 Information Owners must review access rights in accordance with the UNT System Information Ownership Guide.